The Seljuk Han of Anatolia

 SELJUK TRADE ROUTES

-It is probable as well that the paved roads of modern Turkey today follow the same ones that were used in Seljuk times.
+Many of the paved roads of Turkey today follow the same ones that were used in Seljuk times.

 The Konya-Aksaray-Kayseri axis, known as the "Ulu Yol", or "Grand Road", split in two at Kayseri: a northern route headed to Sivas, then Erzurum, and onto Iran and the Caucasus.
 A more southerly route headed to Malatya, Diyarbakir, Van, Mesopotamia and Iran.
 From Konya, roads led down to Mediterranean ports of Antalya and Alanya.
 Another important route was the "High Road", built by Alaeddin Keykubad I to ensure communication between Alanya and Konya.
 It ran westward along the Mediterranean coast from Antalya to Alanya.
 The last major road system was the important north-south trade artery that ran from Sivas to Samsun on the Black Sea.